 Conservative portfolio allocations

 This strategy focuses on preserving capital and minimizing risk.
-It typically consists of a higher percentage of fixed-income securities, such as bonds and cash equivalents, compared to more volatile asset classes like stocks.
+It typically consists of a higher percentage of fixed-income securities, such as bonds and cash equivalents, compared to more volatile asset classes such as stocks.

 While the potential for high returns may be limited, this approach aims to provide stability and protect your investment against market downturns.